jbernacer/Bernacer_et_al_longitudinal_effort/out_of_scanner_tasks/effort/README.txt

-This folder includes individual results of the out-of-scanner task to assess effort-discounting.
+﻿This folder includes individual results of the out-of-scanner task to assess effort-discounting.

 Separate files for before (PRE) and after (POST) habit acquisition are included.